Vic-Warden/Digital-Life-Hipper-Monitoring/docs/design/database.md

 ### Device
 This table is used to story all the data of the devices.
 Every patient will have one device.
 This device is labeled with a number.

+### Data
+This table stores all data collected by the device.
+It is linked to the device table via the device_id field, which identifies the source device for each data record.